drdrej/android-webview-example/README.md

 android-webview-example
 =======================

-playground for some android-stuff. webview and contentprovider.
+Playground for some android-stuff. webview and contentprovider.

+Tests doesn't work.